David Alan Gore: Death

 Gore was executed by lethal injection at 6:19 p.m. on Thursday, April 12, 2012, having exhausted all legal appeals.
 As Gore lay strapped to a gurney in the death chamber, he said: "I'm sorry.
 I've had remorse ...
 I'm not the man I was back then.
 I don't fear death."

+Waterfield was originally imprisoned at Okeechobee Correctional Institution, but was later moved to Hardee Correctional Institution.
+He has maintained his innocence and his family has made efforts on his behalf to prove his innocence.